 It is possible for any business to achieve the top rating, whether they are catering for a few or thousands of clients.

 The food hygiene rating is not a guide to food quality.

 You can appeal if you think your hygiene rating is wrong or unfair – in other words it does not fairly reflect the hygiene standards found at the time of your inspection.
 You must lodge an appeal within 21 days of being told what your hygiene rating is.
 The appeals form can be filled in online here.

 You have a ‘right to reply’ if you’ve improved hygiene standards since your inspection, or if there were unusual circumstances at the time of the inspection and you want to explain this to your customers.

 Re-score – Have you paid your fee?

 You can ask for another visit to get a new rating if you make the improvements to hygiene standards that the local authority food safety officer told you about at your last planned inspection.
-You’ll need to do this in writing, supply evidence of the improvements made and pay the appropriate fee of £128.
+You’ll need to do this in writing, supply evidence of the improvements made and pay the appropriate fee of £183.
 The food safety officer will re-assess hygiene standards and give you a new rating – this could go up but it could stay the same or it could go down.
 You are advised to contact your last inspecting officer who will assist.
-A re-score form can be filled in online here.

 You can find out more about these safeguards at www.food.gov.uk/ratings